senpl/Fit-workout-fast/Privacy Policy.md

 ## Information We Collect

-No Personal Information: Workout'N'Rest does not collect, store, or share any personal information such as name, email, or contact details.
+No Personal Information: Workouts'N'Rest does not collect, store, or share any personal information such as name, email, or contact details.

 ## How We Use Information